20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 So if you keep a group of them in a small 5-gallon tank, they will populate it quite fast unless you export the fry.

 When the gestation period is complete (28 days ), female guppies give birth to fully formed fry.
-Depending on various factors such as water temperature and diet, a single female guppy can produce anywhere from 20 to 100 fry in a single brood.
+Depending on factors such as water temperature and diet, a single female guppy can produce anywhere from 20 to 100 fry in a single brood.

-Breeders often use breeding techniques such as line breeding, outcrossing, and hybridization to introduce and enhance desirable traits while minimizing undesirable characteristics.
+Breeders often use techniques such as line breeding, outcrossing, and hybridization to introduce and enhance desirable traits while minimizing undesirable characteristics.

 Separate Breeding Tanks: Set up separate breeding tanks .